dreamer-coding/dreamer-coding/README.md

 ## About

-I work at a *Amazon fulfillment center* in the packer department packing boxes for shipment, but do have plans to move up in life by becoming a software developer for Amazon.
-Also aspires to build unique applications, tools, libraries, games, pretty much anything else as well.
+I work at an Amazon fulfillment center packing boxes for shipment and water spidering supplies to all of the packers, and when I'm not doing that I'm working on my software development since I aspire to build unique applications, tools, libraries, games, discord bots, pretty much anything else as well.
 I have found that solving puzzles is my forte as I love to solve problems and provide solutions that may be novel, functional, and streamlined.

-I am familiar with a vast range of programming languages and employ them on the spot; however, the most common programming languages you will find me using most often is (`c`, `c++`, `cs`, `python`, `kotlin`, `java`).
-I seem to have an affinity for learning new skills often as I do sharing with others.

-In regards to platform preference, I don’t really depend on a particular platform since I am fine with developing on **Mac OS**, **Windows 10**, **Chromebook**, and any **Linux** variant.
-My favorite of them all would have to the **Raspberry PI**, I like them for being robust, reasonably efficient, and being able to fit in small places.
+I am familiar with a vast range of programming languages and employ them on the spot; however, the most common programming languages you will find me using most often is (`c`, `c++`, `python`, `kotlin`, `java`).
+In regards to platform preference, I don’t depend on a particular platform since I am fine with developing on Mac OS, Windows 10, Chromebook, and any Linux variant.
+My favorite of them all would have to be the Raspberry PI, I like them for being robust, reasonably efficient, and being able to fit in small places.

-I also do photography which is helpful because I can create assets for any of my software projects and it is relaxing.

 ## Contact me